abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 However, you may notice that we haven't created any API Controllers, so how does the server handle these requests?
 This question brings us to the [Auto API Controller](../../../API/Auto-API-Controllers.md) feature of the ABP Framework.
 It automatically converts the application services to **API Controllers** by convention.

-If you open the [Swagger UI](https://swagger.io/tools/swagger-ui/) by entering the `/swagger` URL in your application, you can see the Todo API:
+If you open [Swagger UI](https://swagger.io/tools/swagger-ui/) by entering the `/swagger` URL in your application, you can see the Todo API:

 ![todo-api](../todo-api.png)